This article was reviewed and updated on August 3, 2020

 Once you’ve rented out the home for at least 6–12 months, you may qualify for a cash-out refinance on your property.
 From there, you can take the equity you borrowed against for the new mortgage and repeat the process.

-Hard money loans generally feature higher rates and fees than traditional financing.
+A hard money bridge loan generally features higher rates and fees than traditional financing.
 They can also be risky and, sometimes, predatory.
-Be sure to vet hard money lenders carefully and review contracts in detail before you commit.
+Be sure to vet a potential hard money lender carefully and review contracts in detail before you commit.

 Private Money: Although it’s unusual, you could consider borrowing money from private, wealthy individuals you know personally.
 This strategy requires approaching family or friends to ask for a loan or investment partner.

 The down payment size on such a loan can vary widely from one experience to the next.
-It all depends on the individual you’re asking and what she wants to require.
+It all depends on the individual you’re asking and what he or she wants to require.